-Learn how to crochet the extended half double crochet stitch in this step by step video tutorial.
+Learn how to crochet the extended half double crochet stitch in this step by step photo tutorial.
 The extended hdc abbreviated as ehdc or sometimes exhdc in written crochet patterns.

 Simply put, the exhdc is an extended, or taller version of the half double crochet stitch.
 Essentially you’re crocheting an extra chain to start the extended hdc stitch.

-This video tutorial for the exhdc stitch shows you how to crochet one when you start a row.
-Here I’ve chained 2 to start the row.
+There is also a video tutorial for the exhdc stitch.
+It shows you how to crochet one when you start a row.
+Here I’ve chained 2 to start the row (my preference).
 You can chain 3, if that’s more comfortable for you.

 I usually only chain 1 when starting a row of regular half double crochets.
 Since the extended half double crochet is taller, I chain 2 to get started.
 I know many prefer to ch 2 before a hdc, so you may prefer to ch 3 before an ehdc.